Hong Kong Disneyland Resort: Transport

 The Resort has the key advantage of being linked to Hong Kong's public transit system.
 It is accessible via train from Hong Kong International Airport and the city centre.

 Inside the Resort free shuttle bus service is operated serving hotel guests.

 Since December 2016, the Star Ferry offers a daily trip from Tsim Sha Tsui Star Ferry pier in Kowloon to the Disneyland Resort pier, with a journey of about 45 minutes on their newly refurbished "World Star" boat.

 Hong Kong International Theme Parks

 Hong Kong International Theme Parks, Limited (HKITP) is the joint venture between Government of Hong Kong and The Walt Disney Company in which they respectively own 52% and 48% currently.

 At the start, the Hong Kong Government held a 57% stake, while The Walt Disney Company had 43%.
 But after the expansion plans were announced in 2009, when The Walt Disney Company invested HK$3.63 billion (US$465 million), Hong Kong Government's holdings were reduced to 52% while The Walt Disney Company's shares increased to 48%.

 Profitability

 The resort operated at a loss from the time it opened in 2005 until 2012, when it first turned a profit.
 It was unprofitable again in 2015, running a HK$148 million loss that year.
 This increased to a loss of HK$171 million in 2016 and HK$345 million in 2017.
+The resort continued to operate at a loss through 2023 before returning to a record net profit in 2024 after 9 consecutive years of losses.
+Hong Kong Disneyland is projected to be debt-free by the end of this year, fully paying off term loans from the SAR government and its parent Walt Disney Company with record profits and attendance made in 2024.